 Notes: Providers must monitor the amount of supplies and accessories a client is actually using and assure the client has nearly exhausted the supply on hand before dispensing any additional items.

-For policy requirements, including clinical criteria, for different types of equipment and supplies, see Coverage Criteria.
+For policy requirements, including clinical criteria, for different types of equipment and supplies, see What are the coverage criteria for respiratory care services?
 For an explanation of PA, including EPA and limitation extension, see Authorization.